-Since the Fourth of July lands on a Monday this year, that means a long weekend to celebrate!
-Here's a look at just some of the fun things going on in and around Providence this Fourth of July long weekend.
+Since the Fourth of July lands on a Thursday this year, that means a whole week to celebrate!
+Here's a look at just some of the fun things going on in and around Providence this Fourth of July week.

 Providence Independence Day Celebration & Fireworks

-For the first time in three years, Providence will celebrate the Fourth of July with live entertainment, family fun and fireworks.
-The night begins at 7 p.m. with live performances from artists from all over New England.
+Providence will start celebrating the Fourth of July with live entertainment, food trucks and fireworks on July 2.
+The night begins at 5 p.m. with live music from Big Lux and the Hype.
 Stay for the fireworks display which will begin around 9 p.m.
+Come back on Thursday, July 4 for a full WaterFire lighting!

 Warwick Independence Day Fireworks

 Catch a wonderful seaside fireworks display from Warwick's Oakland Beach on July 3.
-The show will begin at 9 p.m. and lasts for about 40 minutes.
+The show will begin at 9 p.m. and lasts for about 30 minutes.
 If you're headed to the seawall, expect some traffic delays.
-Another great viewing option is City Park, offering unobstructed views along the shoreline.
+Another great viewing option is Warwick City Park, offering unobstructed views along the shoreline.

 Bristol’s Fourth of July Celebration

 Join in the fun at America’s oldest Fourth of July Celebration in nearby Bristol, RI, just a short drive from the capital.
 Stop by the Bristol Concert Series, happening now through July 2 at Independence Park.
-Get to the parade route early on July 4 to witness the historic Bristol Fourth of July Parade beginning at 10:30 a.m.
-Then, head over to Bristol Harbor for a spectacular fireworks display on July 3.
+Head over to Bristol Harbor for a spectacular fireworks display on July 3.
+Be sure to get to the parade route early on July 4 to witness the historic Bristol Fourth of July Parade beginning at 10:30 a.m.

 Newport Fourth of July Fireworks Display